Friday, December 01, 2006

 Not all contemporary Indigenous American traditionalists are in favor of such hunts.
 Even a minority of the Makah oppose the whale hunt.
 However, those are Indian issues that only Indian tribal governments should have the right to decide.

-this commentary, non-Indian governments and non-profit organizations in the Americas that attempt to impede traditional Indigenous American hunting and fishing practices have no moral right to do so, particularly when such hunting and fishing are conducted within primary traditional Indigneous lands and waters.
+As pointed out in this commentary, non-Indian governments and non-profit organizations in the Americas that attempt to impede traditional Indigenous American hunting and fishing practices have no moral right to do so, particularly when such hunting and fishing are conducted within primary traditional Indigneous lands and waters.

 Most non-Indian environmental and animal rights activists in the Americas who oppose such hunting and fishing are left-of-center white people and colonized Latino mestizos.